Perranuthnoe to Prussia Cove

 Trebarvah Mine was primarily a copper mine although some iron ore and a small amount of tin, lead and zinc were also extracted.
 The mine was worked from the late 18th Century as Wheal Jenny and sporadically throughout the 19th century under a few different names including Wheal Jane, Wheal Castle and Wheal Trebarvah.
 By the mid 19th century, the mine had engine houses and six shafts.

-35. Continue ahead at the waymark and cross the small field to a gap in the hedge opposite.
+35. Keep right to follow the path through the tree tunnel and down a couple of steps.
+Then cross the small field to a gap in the hedge opposite.

 As well as the pumping engine, adits were used to drain water from the mine tunnels.
 Two of these are visible in the cliffs on Perranuthnoe beach.